Step By Step Guide: Running Zingg with Snowflake Iceberg Tables

 To store the output in an external Iceberg table, ensure the table is created in advance.
 The output includes:

-• Source Table Columns: Preserved in their original format.
+• Source Table Columns: Preserved in their original format

 image11.png, Picture